Battle of Mykolaiv: Aftermath and later attacks

+Zelenskyy named Mykolaiv a Hero City of Ukraine on 24 March, in recognition of its resistance to Russian attacks.

 However, as of 16 April, Russian forces continued shelling the city.
 Cruise missile attacks also continued, although the city remained in Ukrainian control.

 On 12 April, the city lost its main water supply as a result of damage to the pipeline bringing fresh water from the Dnieper.
 Subsequently the people in Mykolaiv were forced to rely on water from rivers and streams as well as donations from neighboring towns and cities.
-Kim promised to get the water supply back to half capacity in the following days using wells, water purification equipment and desalination plants.
+The head of Mykolaiv regional military administration Vitalii Kim promised to get the water supply back to half capacity in the following days using wells, water purification equipment and desalination plants.
 A month later, water supply from Southern Bug was established, but this water is brackish, dirty and isn't suitable for drinking or cooking.
 According to a BBC investigation, Russian forces deliberately broke the pipeline with explosive charge.
 The exiled governor of the Kherson region at that time, Dmytro Butrii, told the BBC that the Russian occupation forces did not allow a repair team to access it.

 On 5 May, the Russian Defence Ministry claimed that its missiles destroyed a large ammunition depot in Mykolaiv.

 On 22 June, Ukrainian authorities reported that Russian forces launched seven missiles at Mykolaiv.
 According to the Russian Defence Ministry, the strike conducted by the Russian Aerospace Forces killed up to 500 servicemen of the 59th Motorized Brigade located in the Okean shipbuilding plant and destroyed a fuel terminal in the city.

-On 28 June, shelling damaged Central City Stadium and an abandoned military base.
-On 29 June, a Russian rocket strike hit a five-storey residential building, killing at least 8 people and injuring 6.

-On 15 July, the city's two largest universities were struck by missiles: Admiral Makarov National University of Shipbuilding and Mykolaiv National University.

-On 29 July, five people were killed and seven were injured at a bus stop in Mykolaiv after Russians shelled the city.
-Another strike on 30 July killed Oleksiy Vadaturskyi, the owner of Ukrainian agricultural company Nibulon, along with his wife.

-On 17 August, two missiles hit Petro Mohyla Black Sea State University.
-Two days later, it was shelled again with two S-300 missiles.

-On 1 November, new shelling partially destroyed a historic gymnasium (1892), a polytechnic college and damaged neighboring residential buildings.
-One person was reported to be killed.

-On 11 November, shelling of the city collapsed part of a five-story residential building, killing 9 people.

 The relentless attacks ended in November as the front line was pushed back in the course of the 2022 Kherson counteroffensive.